DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSwitch/1 Configuration/switchedOffText.md

 ---
 ---
 ##### shortDescription
-Specifies the text displayed when the widget is switched off.
+Specifies the text displayed when the UI component is switched off.

 ---
-[note] The widget may or may not display the text depending on the current theme.
+[note] The UI component may or may not display the text depending on the current theme.